thaack/bates-stamping-tool/README.md

 5. Optionally flattens the output PDF (if `--flatten-output` is used)
 6. Saves the result to the output directory, maintaining the original directory structure

+## Disclaimer

+I am not an attorney, and this tool is provided as-is, without any warranties or guarantees of fitness for legal use.
+This Bates stamping utility may not preserve all metadata or file integrity required for legal proceedings or compliance in your jurisdiction.
+It is your responsibility to ensure that the use of this tool complies with local laws, court rules, and professional standards.
+Use at your own risk.

 ## License

 This project is open source and available under the MIT License.